Convert DJVU to JPM

 The JPM file extension stands for JPEG 2000 Compound Image File Format.
 It is used for storing multiple images and graphics, incorporating JPEG 2000 compression to achieve high-quality visuals with reduced file sizes.
 JPM files are particularly useful in scenarios that require efficient storage and handling of complex image data, such as digital archiving, medical imaging, and document management.
 Developed as part of the broader JPEG 2000 standard, the JPM format was introduced to enhance image quality and compression over its predecessor, JPEG.
 Its support for transparency, layers, and metadata makes it a versatile choice in professional IT and imaging applications.

-Check the file preview quickly and use DJVU to JPM tools if you need to change the conversion settings.
+Check the preview and configure DJVU to JPM tools before proceeding.